Enemy Zero: Reception

-Ulrich Steppberger of Maniac Games sid that although the game replicates the ambiance of Alien, it has problems typical of FMV games such as trudging through long barren corridors and solving puzzles.
-He also said the weapon was unwieldy and hard to use, the ping system to find the enemy is not useful, while saying the FMV were high quality.
-French magazine Consoles + concluded that, while it might not please everyone, it is a "gory, original and beautiful" adventure game with "high difficulty" and a "special atmosphere".Electronic Gaming Monthly named it a runner-up for "Adventure Game of the Year" (behind Tomb Raider II) at their 1997 Editors' Choice Awards.
-In 2017, Patrick Arellano of Blasting News listed it as the fourth best obscure horror title in gaming.
+Ulrich Steppberger of Maniac Games said that although the game replicates the ambiance of Alien, and has high quality FMVs, it also has problems typical of FMV games such as trudging through long barren corridors and solving puzzles.
+He also found the weapon unwieldy and hard to use, and felt the ping system to find the enemy is not useful.
+French magazine Consoles + concluded that, while it might not please everyone, it is a "gory, original and beautiful" adventure game with "high difficulty" and a "special atmosphere".

+Electronic Gaming Monthly named it a runner-up for "Adventure Game of the Year" (behind Tomb Raider II) at their 1997 Editors' Choice Awards.

-The game was a commercial success, with Eno projecting the Saturn version to sell inbetween 500,000 to 700,000 and achieving that goal.
+The game was a commercial success, with Eno projecting the Saturn version to sell between 500,000 and 700,000 and achieving that goal.